• Skip to main content

 Love imitation crab?
 Try my EASY Krab Avocado Ceviche!

-These fried crab sticks are made from imitation crab or "krab" meat also known as surimi.
+These fried crab sticks are a delicious seafood appetizer I love making!
+They're made from imitation crab or "krab" meat also known as surimi.
 If you've never purchased imitation crab meat before, you should try it!

 It is a delicious way to get you crab fix in for about one fourth the cost of real crab meat.
 It's my go-to secret when entertaining on a budget!

-If you love imitation crab meat, try my EASY Crab Avocado Ceviche (w/ Real or Imitation Krab) and Healthy Imitation Crab Meat Salad.
+If you love imitation crab meat, try my EASY Crab Avocado Ceviche (w/ Real or Imitation Krab) my Crispy Calamari or my Healthy Imitation Crab Meat Salad.

 What Are Crab Sticks?